whummer/toaster/README.md

 # Installation

 citac can be installed by running the following command.
-Currently, we only support Ubuntu 14.04.
+Please not that we currently support only Ubuntu 14.04.

 ```sh
 $ curl -sSL https://raw.githubusercontent.com/citac/citac/master/install/install.sh | sudo bash